-The Finance and Administration Section consists of four units as illustrated in Figure 4-8.
+The Finance and Administration Section consists of four units as illustrated in Figure 4-7.
 The Section is responsible for coordinating several important measures that are necessary to process and track expenditures.
 Several of these measures are as follows:

-- Providing assistance on the logistics associated with purchasing and travel - Coordinating District agency finance offices on the reimbursement process for an event - Coordinating with the Mayor's Office and the District Council concerning budget authority and other funding issues resulting from an event documentation regarding the reimbursement of eligible
+- Providing assistance on the logistics associated with purchasing and travel - Coordinating District agency finance offices on the reimbursement process for an event - Coordinating with the Mayor's Office and the District Council concerning budget authority and other funding issues resulting from an event - Gathering and submitting required information and documentation regarding the reimbursement of eligible costs incurred by the District